mbaitelman/chef-policy-cookbook/README.md

 The repo uses several tools including Jenkins, AWS, Docker, Test Kitchen, Artifactory and others to enable testing, reviewing, deploying and verifying cookbooks.

+## Video

+This repo was used for a Chef Meetup, you can watch it on [YouTube here](https://youtu.be/8-HkLuS-f0s)

 ### Setup

 The setup process relies heavily on configuration as code for Jenkins and Artifactory to make it as smooth as possible